On a volume invariant of 3-manifolds: Examples obtained from the Whitehead link and its sister

 \begin{proof} First note that, by \Cref{prop:isometry}, we can assume without loss of generality that we fill along the first cusp of both $W$ and $P$.
 Since the first cusp is an unknot (in $S^3$), it follows from the classification of lens spaces, that all Dehn fillings of $W$ or $P$ yielding a knot in $L(p,q)$ must have filling coefficients obtained from the following operations

-The volume functions derived by Hodgson and Masai in \cite{Hodgson_Masai} exclude all but finitely many fillings slopes satisfying \Cref{lenspace_1,lenspace_2,lenspace_3} from being volume minimising.
+The volume functions ($\vol_W-\Delta \vol_W(p,q)$, for $\vol_W(p,q)$ from Equation \ref{eq:DvolP} and the correspondingly for $P$) derived by Hodgson and Masai in \cite{Hodgson_Masai} exclude all but finitely many fillings slopes satisfying \Cref{lenspace_1,lenspace_2,lenspace_3} from being volume minimising.
 Since these functions are strictly monotonically increasing with respect to their near-elliptical level sets (cf. \Cref{sec:dehnsurgeryspace}), this is a straightforward calculation.

 With this setup, suppose to the contrary that there are infinitely many homeomorphism types of lens spaces $L(p_i,q_i)$, $p_i > q_i \geq 1$, with the property that some volume minimising link complement $M_i \subset L(p_i,q_i)$ is not homeomorphic with a Dehn filling on $P$ or $W.$ We may assume that $p_i^2 + q_i^2$ is sufficiently large, such that $W$ and $P$ have filling slopes resulting in hyperbolic knots in $L(p,q)$.